Watch This Episode of MwahTV About How To Double Your Business with Andrew and Pete

 PETE - "I didn't even know where we were going to shoot, I didn't know what we were going to do, what style, what lighting."

 ANDREW - "It was my job last weekend to find some good lighting examples, send them through to you."

-LAURA – “But that’s the beauty isn’t it, if you work with same people.”
+LAURA - "But that's the beauty isn't it, if you work with the same people."

 PETE - "It's good because obviously now we can come in, we don't have to do as much prep time.
 You know exactly what we want, the results you want to get out of it without us even having to say basically.
 We can just rock up and we're instantly comfortable and we know how each other works.
 And it's just a lot more fun."

 ANDREW - "As comfortable as we can be."